The extension problem in free harmonic analysis: Abstract

 \section{Abstract}

-This paper studies certain aspects of harmonic analysis on the rank two free group.
+This paper studies certain aspects of harmonic analysis on nonabelian free groups.
 We focus on the concept of a positive definite function on the free group and our primary goal is to understand how such functions can be extended from balls of finite radius to the entire group.
-More specifically, we define a concept of `relative energy' which measures the proximity between a pair of positive definite functions, and we ask whether a family of positive definite functions on a finite ball can be extended to the entire group with control on their relative energies.
-We find that the answer to this question depends on the configuration of relative energies that we seek to control, and that it has deep connections with classical harmonic analysis and with the recent refutation of Connes' embedding conjecture.
+Previous work showed that such extensions always exist and we study the problem of simultaneous extension of multiple positive definite functions.
+More specifically, we define a concept of `relative energy' which measures the proximity between a pair of positive definite functions, and show that a pair of positive definite functions on a finite ball can be extended to the entire group without increasing their relative energy.
+The proof is analytic, involving differentiation of noncommutative Szeg\"{o} parameters.